Cleft Palate/ Lip in Dallas, TX

 Following cleft lip/palate surgery, it is imperative to follow the specific instructions we provide to promote proper healing.
 With cleft lip repairs, stitches must be kept clean, and patients should be positioned to sleep on their sides or back to prevent them from rubbing their faces on pillows or the mattress.
 Stitches are usually removed after a week.

 For cleft palate, the first few weeks are the most difficult as the palate needs this time to heal.
 We provide specific instructions on eating and drinking depending on the age of the patients.
 To keep hands and toys away from the mouth, we recommend children wear arm restraints that do not allow for any bending at the elbow for the first 10-14 days after surgery.

 During your consultation, Dr. Wallace, and his staff provide detailed preparation and recovery instructions to ensure proper healing.

 Getting Back to Normal Following Cleft Lip/Palate Surgery

 Cleft lip/palate surgery is much more involved than most other plastic surgery procedures, simply because it involves more than a cosmetic procedure.
 The initial cleft lip/palate surgery takes about three to four weeks to heal; however, more procedures throughout early childhood and adolescence are required to ensure proper functioning of the entire mouth – inside and out.

-Parents of children with cleft lip/palate living in Plano, Frisco or anywhere in Dallas, TX, can turn to Dr. Charles A. Wallace, a board-certified plastic surgeon, at A New Reflection Cosmetic Surgery Center for reconstructive surgery.
+Parents of children with cleft lip/palate living in Plano, Frisco or anywhere in Dallas, TX, can turn to Dr. Charles A. Wallace, a board-certified plastic surgeon, at Charles A. Wallace, MD for reconstructive surgery.
 Contact us today to schedule your consultation.